 D. Graduate Students without Financial Support

-Students who do not have an on-going commitment of financial support from the University are eligible for the Parental Accommodation period and automatic extension of time limits but are not entitled to funding from the Childbirth Accommodation Fund.
+Students who do not have an on-going commitment of financial support from the University are eligible for the Parental Accommodation period and automatic extension of time limits but are not entitled to funding from the Parental Accommodation Fund.

 Students must submit requests for extension of time limits to their graduate program for approval, and to Rackham Graduate School.